Film Review – Patriots Day (2016)

 The next Peter Berg-Mark Wahlberg team up movie has finally hit wide in theaters.
 Patriots Day, like many of my other reviews recently, has been widely acclaimed as one of the best movies of the awards season by many critics in the industry.
-The following review will be spoiler free so that you can make up your own mind as to whether this assertion is correct or not.
+The following review will be spoiler free.
 Please feel free to comment with your own thoughts!

 When I first heard of this movie being made, I was a bit apprehensive.
 The first thought that came to mind was, “too soon?”
 It’s definitely a worthy discussion to have considering the bombing occurred just a few short years ago.
 This idea also begs the question, when is the right time to create a movie about a disastrous real event?
 People are still reeling with this tragedy since it only happened a little over three years ago.
 Did Peter Berg and the creative team start writing the script soon after the event happened considering it takes multiple years for movies to be made?
 Patriots Day is clearly walking on shaky territory.

 However, if there is a director to undertake this project, Peter Berg would easily be at the top of the list for directors that I trust to tell a respectful story that honors the people involved.
 His last two movies with Mark Wahlberg, Lone Survivor and Deepwater Horizon (you can read my review of Deepwater Horizon here), handled heavy topics with a ton of grace and respect for those fallen souls.
 Berg also regularly honors the armed forces through multiple charities and events and always puts the real people involved with events depicted in his movies first when marketing his movies.
 He’s clearly a stand-up man as well as a solid director.

 Approximately two hours and ten minutes later, I can confidently say that Patriots Day is not only incredibly respectful, but also a very solid movie to boot.